 - The test is simple and legible because they adopt a keyword-driven approach, creating high levels of existing keywords.

-- It has a rich ecosystem, consisting of various test libraries and tools developed as individual projects.
+- It has a vibrant ecosystem, consisting of various test libraries and tools developed as individual projects.

 - It has many APIs making Python and Java libraries highly expandable.